ABOUT THE PHOTOGRAPHER

 I enjoy the simple things in life.
 I am a person who is not motivated by money or fame.
 I am motivated by experiences and memories.
 My idea of a successful life is one that I can look back on later in the form of a photo album, re-living all the places I’ve traveled to and all the people I’ve met; all the cultures I learned about, and all the various aspects of life I’ve experienced.

 + I love to travel, and could take a trip every month for the rest of my life and still never get to see all I want to see.
-In 2019 I will be crossing a big one off my bucket list: 3 weeks in New Zealand.
 I love exploring and photographing the American West, and Pacific North West.
-Especially the areas around Yellowstone, Zion, the Grand Tetons, Olympic National Park, etc. I have been lucky enough to photograph weddings as far away as Alaska, and Playa Del Carmen Mexico.
-But nothing in Europe….yet.
+Especially the areas around Yellowstone, Zion, the Grand Tetons, Olympic National Park, etc. I have been lucky enough to photograph weddings as far away as Alaska, Hawaii, Canada, Mexico, Ireland, and the Dominican Republic.

 + I worked many jobs before photography.
 I have worked as an EMT on an ambulance, as well as a firefighter for a short time.
-I have worked everything from manual labor and construction to warehouse work.
-When I discovered photography, I was a college student with a Biology major and $50,000 of student loan debt.
-Everyone’s path is different
+I have worked manual labor, construction, and warehouse work.
+When I discovered photography, I was a college student with a computer science major and a boatload of student loan debt.
+Everyone’s path is different.

 + I grew up in Greenville, SC and have lived here off-and-on for most of my life.
 Having a solid home base is important for being able to experience and learn about the world around us.
 If I were to move, I would probably choose Colorado or Oregon, which seem to fit my lifestyle and interests, but I have no plans anytime soon.